FLECS-Technologies/flecs-public/flecsd_axum_server/README.md

     * This defaults to disabled and creates extra derives on models to allow "transmogrification" between objects of structurally similar types.

 See https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section for how to use features in your `Cargo.toml`.

+## Code generation

+Look at [GENERATE](GENERATE.md) for instructions on how to generate the code for this specific project.

 ### Example